 Melvin’s Story is told through his own words and through the memories of his daughter, Lee Goldman Kikel.
 Over five years, Lee worked to turn her father’s story–a telling of his life through a series of recorded audio tapes–into a book recounting the tragedy and hope of one survivor’s experience.

 10:00am -Start the event with muffins accompanied by coffee or tea.
 Spend time visiting with the authors, vendors and putting your tickets in the raffle baskets, 15/$10.
 30/$20.

 11am-12:30pm – Enjoy the authors presentations followed by a panel question/discussion by the authors and moderator.

 12:30-1:00pm – Purchase the authors’ books that are available and have your book signed.
 One last chance for raffle baskets and visit the vendors for last-minute purchases.

 1:00pm – Enjoy a light lunch with dessert (lunch is gluten and nut free).

 2:00pm – Check to see if you have the winning tickets for the raffle baskets.

 Cost: The cost of $45 includes entrance to the event, light refreshments when you arrive, authors presentations, and lunch.
+Seating is limited so register now!
 Registration: Registration and your check for $45 must be received by May 15,2023.
 To purchase tickets: Make checks out to AAUW North Hills Pittsburgh.
 Mail to: June Maier at 959 Broad Meadow Drive Pittsburgh PA 15237.
 Include your email address to receive an email conﬁrmation.